gmlewis/bible-codes/TheLittleBook.md

 are ten kings who will receive power to rule for one hour, for so it is given, will give their power and consent to this beastly trio.
 Behold!
 I will give you a basic order of events so you will know the times you live.
 Some of these events happen in succession, and some happen simultaneously, and they are as follows!
-• Mystery Babylon is destroyed as world war breaks across the earth, and even now they are staging their militaries and are planning a very well coordinated attack on Mystery Babylon.
+• Mystery Babylon is destroyed as world war breaks across the earth, and even now they are staging their militaries and are planning a very well coordinated attack on Mystery Babylon.
 Do not believe your leaders, nor the media, for they are a pulpit of liars who are part of the attack.
-• The beast from the sea, and the beast from the earth, and the dragon will rise from the ashes of war.
+• The beast from the sea, and the beast from the earth, and the dragon will rise from the ashes of war.
-• These two evil beasts will stand in opposition to the 2 witnesses who will prophesy for 42 months, at which time they will be killed and will ascend into the heavens in three and a half days and so their resurrection will be.
+• These two evil beasts will stand in opposition to the 2 witnesses who will prophesy for 42 months, at which time they will be killed and will ascend into the heavens in three and a half days and so their resurrection will be.
-• A s the temple is built, war on the saints continues 42 months and the mark of the beast is established, administered and enforced under pain of death.
+• A s the temple is built, war on the saints continues 42 months and the mark of the beast is established, administered and enforced under pain of death.
 Then the turning point, when the abomination of desolation is carried out and the beast from the earth will seek to kill all who would come to me, even Yeshua HaMashiach during this time.
-• The beast from the earth declares himself God and turns against the people to kill them, for he betrays the people in similar fashion as Antiochus Epiphanes.
+• The beast from the earth declares himself God and turns against the people to kill them, for he betrays the people in similar fashion as Antiochus Epiphanes.
-• A nd I looked, and lo, a Lamb stood on the mount Zion, and with him a hundred and forty-four thousand, having his Father’s Name written in their foreheads.
+• A nd I looked, and lo, a Lamb stood on the mount Zion, and with him a hundred and forty-four thousand, having his Father’s Name written in their foreheads.
 (Blessed are the dead which die in the Lord, from henceforth, yea, saith the Spirit, that they may rest from their labors, and their works do follow them.)
-• M y 144,000 will shelter my people and take them to places of safety to weather the storm as the land is cleansed from all unrighteousness, even the evil tares.
+• M y 144,000 will shelter my people and take them to places of safety to weather the storm as the land is cleansed from all unrighteousness, even the evil tares.
 For had I not shortened the days no flesh would survive, and so I will shelter many in the wilderness.
 This will happen in part so that a remnant of mankind is saved.
-• T he 144,000 come to earth clothed in garments that I will specifically tailor for them, and they are unbreakable and will be mighty and powerful and no element of the enemy will gain ascendancy, and so the purposes of Yahweh will be fulfilled.
+• T he 144,000 come to earth clothed in garments that I will specifically tailor for them, and they are unbreakable and will be mighty and powerful and no element of the enemy will gain ascendancy, and so the purposes of Yahweh will be fulfilled.
 I Am Yeshua HaMashiach and I have sent these words by my servant, and by my servant have my words been sent Look to the skies my faithful Church for I am approaching and will take you into my Father’s house where I have prepared a place for you and you rule with me as Kings and Priests, of which my Kingdom knows no end, so comfort yourselves with these Words.